citp/testchain-generator/README.md

 # Testchain Generator

-This tools generates a synthetic blockchain using Bitcoin's regtest mode.
+This tools deterministically generates a synthetic blockchain using Bitcoin's regtest mode.
 It was written to add functional and regression tests to [BlockSci](https://github.com/citp/BlockSci).

 ## Install